 - Slips and falls; often happen on icy sidewalks or wet dormitory floors.
 Contact a Philadelphia slip and fall attorney to learn more.

 - Chemical burns and other injuries; often happen in areas like science labs.

 When discussing college-related injuries, we need to talk about hazing, which accounts for many campus-related lawsuits.
 According to the University of Maryland, there has been at least one hazing-related fatality on a college campus each year since 1970.
 More disturbingly, 95% of the students involved will not report hazing, and 25% of the adults who knew it occurred will not report it, either.

-Although hazing is commonly associated with fraternities and sororities, they are not the only guilty organizations.
+Although hazing is commonly associated with fraternities and sororities, they are not the only guilty organization.
 In reality, national statistics indicate that as much hazing takes place on varsity athletic teams as in social fraternities and sororities.
 Intramural teams, club sports, and performing arts organizations are also often guilty.
 Even clubs that are not typically associated with hazing, such as honor societies, may participate.
-Hazing can be physical or mental, and can involve crimes as serious as assault or kidnapping.
+Hazing can be physical or mental and can involve crimes as serious as assault or kidnapping.

 Protecting Your College Student

 Although we know that lawsuits will occur, the Ciccarelli Law Offices team encourages you to protect your student from campus injuries as much as possible.
 The scope for negligence in K-12 schools is broad enough; it potentially broadens more when your student is independent and does not have a parent or guardian as an immediate source of help.
 Protective steps to take include:

 - Make sure he or she knows how to use safety apps.
 Examples include Panic Guard, Guardly, and Circle of 6.
 These ensure your student always has backup if an assault, rape, or other crime is attempted on campus.

 - Remind your student not to carry his or her Social Security card on his or her person.
 Your student should not allow their SS number to be used as identification or to post grades.